thorntail/thorntail/release/HOWTO_RELEASE.md

 # Update website

 * Prepend the new version to VERSIONS array in `versions.js`
-* In `build.js` add redirects to the above tagged documentation
+* In `build.js` add redirects to generated docs site and update `/docs/HEAD` to point to new SNAPSHOT
 * Update `src/documentation.adoc`, moving the previous release to the previous release section, and changing the current release pointers.